 - Spillage of fuel oils or other polluting fluids should be prevented at source.
-It is recommended that all stocks should be stored inside proper containers and sited on sealed areas, preferably surrounded by berms; - Site inspections will be conducted where necessary to ensure that the above measures are properly implemented. - 5.4.5 Given there are existing water ponds, marsh and drainage ditches in surrounding area and a planned Wetland Conservation Park (WCP) by the government outside Application Site in future, there should be peripheral drains during construction stage to intercept construction site surface runoff away from the nearby ponds and WCP area.
-Details of the peripheral drains should be included in the construction site drainage management plan to be prepared by the contractor as per recommendation in Section 5.4.4 (i) above. - 5.4.6 With the above proposed construction phase drainage system and recommended pollution control measures in place, no adverse water quality impact during construction phase will be expected.
+It is recommended that all stocks should be stored inside proper containers and sited on sealed areas, preferably surrounded by berms; - Site inspections will be conducted where necessary to ensure that the above measures are properly implemented; and - For the disposal of chemical wastes, the Contractor would be required to register with the EPD as a Chemical Waste Producer and to follow the requirements stated in the Code of Practice on the Packaging, Labelling and Storage of Chemical Wastes and Cap.354 C Waste Disposal (Chemical Waste) (General) Regulation.
+Chemical waste should be collected by a licensed collector and to be disposed of at a licensed chemical waste treatment and disposal facility. - 5.4.7 Given there are existing water ponds, marsh and drainage ditches in surrounding area and a planned Wetland Conservation Park (WCP) by the government outside Application Site in future, there should be peripheral drains during construction stage to intercept construction site surface runoff away from the nearby ponds and WCP area.
+Details of the peripheral drains should be included in the construction site drainage management plan to be prepared by the contractor as per recommendation in Section 5.4.6 (i) above. - 5.4.8 With the above proposed construction phase drainage system and recommended pollution control measures in place, no adverse water quality impact during construction phase will be expected.